starsite/FileMaker-Swift/README.md

 # Find Request (function)
+Returns an optional array of records.
 Note the difference in payload between an "or" request vs. an "and" request.
 You can set your payload from the UI, or hardcode a query (like this).
 Then pass your payload as a parameter.

 ```swift
 // returns -> ([records], error code)